jonurry/snakes-and-ladders-kata-c-sharp/README.md

 # snakes-and-ladders-kata-c-sharp

-Solution to the Snakes and Ladders Kata at http://agilekatas.co.uk/katas/SnakesAndLadders-Katain (in C#)
+Solution to the Snakes and Ladders Kata at [Agile Katas](http://agilekatas.co.uk/katas/SnakesAndLadders-Kata) (in C#)

 My first solution to this Kata can be found [here](https://github.com/jonurry/snakes-and-ladders-kata) (using `Node.js`).
 As an additional exercise, I also solved the Kata using C# which can be seen in this repository.